STAND. COM. REP. NO. 923

 Speaker, House of Representatives

 Regular Session of 2021

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Human Services and Judiciary that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
-No. 9, as amended herein, and recommend its adoption in the form attached hereto as S.C.R.
-No. 9, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Finance that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 803, H.D.
+1, and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Finance,